 - 4 oz garlic, peeled 112g

-- 1-2 tbsp vegetable oil as needed
+- 1-2 tablespoon vegetable oil as needed

 - Place the ginger and garlic in the bowl of a blender or food processor.
-Pulse to combine, drizzling in 1 tbsp of oil to help it turn into a smooth paste.
+Pulse to combine, drizzling in 1 tablespoon of oil to help it turn into a smooth paste.
 Add the second tablespoon if needed to get more of a smooth consistency.